 CHART OF THE DAY: Manufacturing remains strong despite labor, supply chain challenges

-U.S. manufacturing activity remained robust in January but faced challenges on the labor and supply chain front, according to new data released Monday by the Institute for Supply Management.
-These challenges are limiting production and driving up prices.
-The ISM’s Manufacturing Purchasing Managers’ ...
-READ MORE >
+U.S. manufacturing activity remained robust in January but faced challenges on the labor and supply chain front, according to new data released Monday by the Institute for Supply Management. … READ MORE >

 Economic recovery drives up raw material prices

-Manufacturing activity during the pandemic tanked in April and May last year and has been inching toward recovery ever since.
-As manufacturing activity rebounds, companies are experiencing volatility not just in demand but also in raw material prices, which have been rising.
-Recovery in the automotive, ...
-READ MORE >
+As manufacturing activity rebounds, companies are experiencing not just volatility in demand but also in raw material prices, which have been rising. … READ MORE >

 China’s economic power: You may not like it, but you cannot ignore it